yannbelief/readme-editing-area/README.md

 ```
 The form helper will take care of the production of name-value pair for you.

-**Advantage:** it encourages the seperation of UI code (HTML code) and logic code (PHP code) by introducting a form helpr as the mediator between them.
+**Advantage:** it encourages the seperation of UI code (HTML code) and logic code (PHP code) by introducing a form helper as the mediator between them.

 Toturial Preparation
 --